sebnyberg/doomemacs-nix-example/README.md

 As part of moving my home configuration to Nix, I spent some time getting Doom Emacs to work.

-The current state of using Doom Emacs and Nix is not great.
-In order to provide an easy-to-use, stable and platform-agnostic experience, Doom manages packages on behalf of its users.
-Naturally, this means that Doom has to perform mutable changes, which is very *un-nix-ey* (nix is all about immutable artifacts).

 There is a community project that aims to simplify Doom in Nix at [nix-community/nix-doom-emacs](https://github.com/nix-community/nix-doom-emacs), but as of writing (early 2024), it has been broken for more than a year.